Unbound Saga: Development and promotion

 Unbound Saga was first announced by Vogster Entertainment for the PlayStation Portable at New York Comic Con 2009.
-It was released July 16, 2009.
+It was released on July 16, 2009.
 On April 23, 2010, Vogster announced that the game was being ported to the Xbox 360.
 The port was announced to have cooperative gameplay, a feature absent from the PSP version.
 It was subsequently released on Xbox Live Arcade on December 1, 2010.
-In an interview with Mike Kennedy from Vogster Entertainment Kennedy stated the game was influenced by Final Fight and Streets of Rage.
+In an interview with Mike Kennedy from Vogster Entertainment, Kennedy said the game was influenced by Final Fight and Streets of Rage.

 The art for the in-game cutscenes was done by Cliff Richards.
 A one-shot comic book was also created and published by Dark Horse Comics in conjunction with the game.
 Richards also created all of the art for the comic book.
 Mike Kennedy stated in an interview at St. Louis Comic-Con 2009 that the game and the comic had always been developed as one, rather than one being an adaptation of the other.
 The comic was launched on July 1, 2009.
 Limited edition figurines were also created to promote the game and comic book launch.